mongodb/openapi/tools/postman/README.md

 # Postman Collections from OpenAPI

-Folder contains scripts and other files required to generate a Postman collections from the OpenAPI Specification
+This folder contains the code required to generate the MongoDB Atlas Postman collections from the MongoDB OpenAPI Specification

 ## Purpose of the project